About Us

 BTU's Niche Area

 The niche area of the University is ecological agriculture in line with its agrarian and savannah geographical location.
-The University will strive to ensure that the niche area guides its programmes and activities.
+The university will strive to ensure that the niche area guides its programmes and activities.

 Collaborations